Last updated on November 7th, 2023 at 10:17 am

-Gaios is the capital of the municipality and the larger village on Paxos island and a very captivating landscape.
-The name is Roman and given to the village by the Venetians.
+Gaios is the capital of the municipality and the larger village on Paxos island and has a very captivating landscape.
+The name is Roman and was given to the village by the Venetians.

 It is a perfect large natural port with lovely scenery on both sides.

 From here you can hire a small speed boat, along with the captain, to explore the amazing beaches of Antipaxos a few miles south.

 Lakka is the larger village at the north tip of Paxos, a large bay and a well-protected natural port, there are many yachts mooring here, scattered inside the bay.

 Antipaxos island is situated 1.5 miles south of Paxos.